jaejinchoi/FFP/README.md

 * -s [INT]
     Feature size (l-mer)
 * -e [INT]
-    Feature size (l-mer) range end. functional only when meauring vocabulary size using with -V
+    Feature size (l-mer) range end.
+Functional only when measuring vocabulary size using with -V
 * -a
     Takes 20 amino acids sequences as inputs
 * -c